ProbablePrime/cheos-bot/README.md

 # cheos-bot Library

-**This is a very, early pre-release, stuff may break and you may scratch your head.**
+**This is a very, early pre-release, stuff may break and you may scratch your head.
+DON'T USE IT YET!!!**

 A very small, subset of Neos' HTTP APIs, which are enough to make a small Neos Bot.
 It can't really do much right now.
 But It can do what I need it to do.
 If you'd like to suggest features please let me know by opening an issue.